hirosystems/stacks.js/.github/MIGRATION.md

 ### Breaking Changes

-- To reduce the bundle sizes of applications using Stacks.js we are switching from Buffer (a polyfill to match Node.js APIs) to Uint8Arrays (which Buffers use in the background anyway).
+- To reduce the bundle sizes of applications using Stacks.js, we are switching from Buffer (a polyfill to match Node.js APIs) to Uint8Arrays (which Buffers use in the background anyway).
 [Read more...](#buffer-to-uint8array)
+- To allow message signing on Ledger hardware wallets, we are changing the message signing prefix.
+[Read more...]

 #### Buffer to Uint8Array